jam53/Jam54_Launcher/Documentation/GeneralOverviewOfTheJam54Laucher.md

 Finally, the patches represented by zip files can be split into smaller parts if they are larger than a specified file size treshhold.
 The previously mentioned format `A.B.C-X.Y.Z.zip` now becomes `A.B.C-X.Y.Z.zip.partN` where `N` represents the index of the splitted zip file starting at 1.

 Initially I implemented delta updates using chunks, this was later superseded by delta updates that utilize binary diffs which is explained above.
 The albeit worse way of using chunks for delta updates can be found below for the sake of completeness:
-- For any new version of an application, hash all of the files and store them in a file called `Hashes.txt` and place this `Hashes.txt` file in the root directory of the application's files
+- For any new version of an application, hash all of the files and store them in a file named `Hashes.txt`, which is placed in the root directory of the application's files.
     - Example of `Hashes.txt`
 ```
 10521fe73fe05f2ba95d40757d9f676f2091e2ed578da9d5cdef352f986f3bcd|runtime\bin\ucrtbase.dll
 2afbfa1d77969d0f4cee4547870355498d5c1da81d241e09556d0bd1d6230f8c|runtime\bin\api-ms-win-core-console-l1-1-0.dll
 ...
 ```
-- For each file that's part of the application, split the file into chunks of 1MB (1024^2 bytes) and store these in a folder called `Chunks` in the root directory of the application's files.
-Where the filename of each 1MB chunk is the hash of the 1MB file.
+- For each file that's part of the application, split the file into chunks of 1MB (1024^2 bytes) and store these chunks in a folder named `Chunks` in the root directory of the application's files.
+Where the filename of each 1MB chunk is the hash of that 1MB file.
-  - For each file of the application, create a file of the same name in the same location with `.hashes` appended to the end of the filename.
-All of the 1MB chunks that are associated with this file should be stored in the `applicationFile.extension.hashes` file.
-Where the first value represents the hash of the 1MB chunk and the second value stands for the start index of this 1MB chunk.
+  - For each file in the application, create a corresponding file with the same name and `.hashes` appended to the end of the filename located in the same directory.
+This corresponding `.hashes` file should list all 1MB chunks associated with the original file.
+Each entry in this file includes the hash of the 1MB chunk and the byte offset where the chunk starts in the original file.
     - Example of `applicationFile.extension.hashes`
 ```
 4aee721b7c796ae3c2a4b54de7efefd0b39a9f673c3b96f0e2ab30c19bd360e0|1048576